evansosenko/legacy.evansosenko.com/_posts/2014-04-21-spin-lifetime.md

 ### Nonlocal spin valve figure

-Fig. 1 is a Nonlocal Spin Valve written in TikZ.
+Figure 1 is a Nonlocal Spin Valve written in TikZ.
 It is available under the
 Creative Commons Attribution 4.0 International License on the GitHub repository